GAMS-dev/apigenerator/README.md

 ## Data Definition and Configuration File

-An API definition and congiruation file describes a data definition of API and serves as an input for the script to fill in a template in order to create API code file(s).
-The definition and congiruation file is a yaml file containing:
+An API definition and configuration file describes a data definition of API and serves as an input for the script to fill in a template in order to create API code file(s).
+The definition and configuration file is a yaml file containing:

 - Generic API title (`title`)
 - Abbreviation (`prefix`)